 When you enroll in the Medical Laboratory Science program at Michener you will combine theoretical knowledge with hands-on skills development.
 You will also learn to communicate professionally, work independently and in a team and develop your problem solving and critical thinking skills.
 You will learn the theory and laboratory analysis in five disciplines and specimen procurement including Phlebotomy.

 Please see detailed course descriptions in the Medical Laboratory Science Curriculum page.

 Length: 20 weeks

 You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
+Most students will start in September and finish in February.
+However, based on clinical site availability, start dates for some students may occur any time after August 1st.
 This process begins with an information session in the first semester of your program.

-As clinical education is a major component of the Medical Laboratory Sciences Program, our affiliated clinical sites are integral to your education.
+As clinical education is a major component of the Medical Laboratory Sciences program, our affiliated clinical sites are integral to your education.
 They include teaching and community hospitals and private laboratories primarily in Ontario.
-Working closely under the supervision of Medical Laboratory Technologists, you will have the opportunity to integrate knowledge and skills into practice during the clinical phase of your program.
+Working closely under the supervision of medical laboratory technologists, you will have the opportunity to integrate knowledge and skills into practice during the clinical phase of your program.
 Clinical placements give you hands-on experience in work environments and the opportunity to network with potential employers.

 For more information about Clinical Education, please see Michener’s Clinical Education Model page.